Reviewed By: Dr. Kurt Kloss, MD

 What is included in a thyroid panel, also commonly called a thyroid function test or a thyroid hormone function test, varies to some extent according to the particular lab used for testing and the tests ordered.
 A basic thyroid panel will include measurements of TSH, as well as total T3 and T4 levels.
 Some thyroid panel packages also test levels of free T3 and T4, which are hormones that are not bound to other molecules in the bloodstream, and therefore freely available for various uses in the body.
 Other thyroid panels may include components that test hormone uptake or tests that look for indications of autoimmune activity or genetic defects that may affect thyroid function.
 These additional tests offer a more comprehensive and detailed picture of overall thyroid health and function.

-Measures the amount of thyroid-stimulating hormone (TSH), T3 uptake, T4 and T7.
+Measures the amount of thyroid-stimulating hormone (TSH), T3 uptake, T4, T7 and T3 Total.

-Measures the amount of thyroid-stimulating hormone TSH, Free T3, Free T4, T3 Uptake, T4 and T7
+Measures the amount of thyroid-stimulating hormone TSH, Free T3, Free T4, T3 Uptake, T4, T7, T3 Total and Thyroid Peroxidase Antibody (TPO).

 This Ayumetrix at home test kit may be used to asses the level of Thyroid function by testing hormones such as TSH, Free T3, Free T4, and TPO.

 This test is used to measure the amount of Iodine in the blood.
 Too little or too high of Iodine in the blood may play an important contributing factor in thyroid disease and conditions.

 Measures the amount of parathyroid hormone to evaluate parathyroid function.
 PTH helps regulate calcium, Vitamin D, and phosphorus levels in the blood and bones.

 This test measures the level of Reverse T3, a metabolite of Thyroxine (T4).